 - Ordering online can be very helpful.
 I like to shop on sites that list the measurements.
 We all know that a size such as “S” doesn’t really guarantee that an item is going to fit us.
 Try to look for clothes that fit your measurements, or, if needed, have them taken in.
 That way you will enjoy your clothes more.

 - Although I don’t believe it’s necessary to set a limit such as “30 items” it can be helpful to check back every once in a while.
 That way you can avoid too many new items ending up in your closet again.

 - Only shop when you actually need something!
 This one is key because it will help you avoid the temptation of buying something simply because it seemed like a good bargain.
 An item being on sale isn’t a reason for you to buy it.
 Are you really going to wear orange pants because they’re 40% off?

 My Six Must-Have Pieces

-One final thing to keep in mind is that with a minimalist wardrobe you will need to do laundry more frequently than you may be used to as you will wear each item more often.
-You should have at least a week's worth of clothes so you can do your laundry on the weekend.
+One thing to keep in mind is that with this minimalist approach to clothes you will need to do laundry more frequently.
+You should have at least a week’s worth of clothes so you can do your laundry on the weekend.

 What do you think about these eight steps to a smaller wardrobe?
 Are you convinced that a minimalist approach to clothes will benefit you?